In this tutorial, you’ll learn how to build a fully-functional WordPress e-commerce website completely from scratch, step-by-step.

 7. Setting up your e-commerce environment using WooCommerce

-Now, let’s have some more fun to turn your website into a full-blown e-commerce platform to sell your products.
+Now, let’s have some more fun turning your website into a full-blown e-commerce platform to sell your products.

 I’ll assume you’ve installed and activated all of the plugins I mentioned above.